On March 5, the New York commercial casino opened its live poker room. The room features 19 tables and 171 seats.

 Resorts World will have to compete with Rivers Schenectady, Turning Stone

-If the Catskills casino wants to compete as a poker destination, it will need to provide the same customer experience as Turning Stone and Rivers Schenectady.
+If the Catskills casino wants to compete as a New York poker destination, it will need to provide the same customer experience as Turning Stone and Rivers Schenectady.
 These two properties are the current leaders in poker.
 Turning Stone is the nostalgic stomping ground of some of the biggest successes in the game.
 Just the other day, reigning WSOP Main Event champion Scott Blumstein Tweeted fondly about his days at the property:

 I know its cliche but I really wish I could take a trip back to when I first fell in love with poker.
 I used to live for the 5 hour trip up to Turning Stone just so I could get to play 1/2 in a casino.
 A young fan boy who loved the game and the characters it created. #nostalgia